vkacherov/microservicesCafe/Labs/DispatcherService/Readme.md

   - Add a task for Sending a text message and use the Dynamic Content to inject name and phone number.
   - Click Save, your Logic App Flow is now ready to process requests.
 <img src="./Images/createLogicAppFlow.gif" width="100%"/>

+  - We can test the whole system by submitting a message to the Cashier Service.
+If everything is working as expected you should you recieve an SMS message notifying you that the order is complete.

+## Next Steps